Retatrutide: The Complete Guide to the Triple Agonist

 Retatrutide is the most powerful weight loss compound ever tested in large-scale clinical trials.
 The Phase 3 numbers are remarkable: 28.7% average weight loss, 71.2 lbs lost, with ongoing weight reduction at 68 weeks and no plateau in sight.

 For now, retatrutide represents the frontier of what's possible with obesity pharmacotherapy.
 If you need a treatment option today, semaglutide and tirzepatide are your FDA-approved options.
-If the TRIUMPH program continues to deliver, retatrutide may rewrite the playbook entirely — but that conversation is for 2027 at the earliest.
+If the TRIUMPH program continues to deliver, retatrutide may rewrite the playbook entirely.
+That conversation is for 2027 at the earliest.

 Maintenance Dosing: After the Escalation Phase